CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-yellowfin.md

 ![Yellowfin Business Intelligence](../../images/YF_LOGO.png)

 ### Technology Profile
 Yellowfin is a 100% web-based platform ideal for Business Intelligence and analytics in the cloud.
 Just launch your free trial version of Yellowfin directly from the CenturyLink marketplace and get started in minutes with your free trial that enables 3 users to create and share unlimited reports and dashboards for 12 months.
 Then upgrade at anytime to seamlessly scale throughout your enterprise.

 ### Description
 Yellowfin is a 100% web-based platform ideal for Business Intelligence and analytics in the cloud.
 Just launch your free trial version of Yellowfin directly from the CenturyLink marketplace and get started in minutes with your free trial that enables 3 users to create and share unlimited reports and dashboards for 12 months.
 Then upgrade at anytime to seamlessly scale throughout your enterprise.

-For more information, please visit http://www.yellowfinbi.com/
+For more information, please visit http://www.yellowfinbi.com/.

 ### Audience
 CenturyLink Cloud Users

 ### Impact
-After reading this article, the user should be able to spin up Yellowfin 7.1 on CenturyLink
+After reading this article, the user should be able to spin up Yellowfin 7.1 on CenturyLink.

 ### Prerequisite
-- Access to the CenturyLink Cloud platform as an authorized user.
+* Access to the CenturyLink Cloud platform as an authorized user.
-- Organisational/Company email address.
+* Organizational/Company email address.

 ### Postrequisite
 To access your application from a computer outside the CenturyLink Cloud network, perform the following tasks after you receive the email notifying you that the Blueprint completed successfully:
-  1. [Add a Public IP](../../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal
+* [Add a Public IP](../../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through the Control Portal.
-  2. [Allow incoming traffic](../../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
+* [Allow incoming traffic](../../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through the Control Portal and configuring appropriately.
-    * The default ports to access the application are: 80, 443
+  * The default ports to access the application are: `80`, `443`.
-  3. Visit your Public IP address in a web browser.
+* Visit your Public IP address in a web browser.
-  4. Click the "Register to Receive your login details" link and follow the prompts.
+* Click the "Register to Receive your login details" link and follow the prompts.

 ### Deploying the Yellowfin 7.1 Template

 ### How to Deploy the Partner Image
-  1. Create an email to ServiceTasks@ctl.io
+1. Create an email to ServiceTasks@ctl.io.

-  2. Copy and paste the information below into the body of the email
+2. Copy and paste the information below into the body of the email.

-	3. Edit the information as needed and send
+3. Edit the information as needed and send.

    ```
   TO: ServiceTasks@ctl.io